BBVA/ductype-manifesto/content/en/docs/prologue/introduction.md

 toc: true
 ---

-# About the UNIX shell tradition

-## What we don't like
+# What we don't like

 1. It requires a lot of trying and error (or knowledge) to know what commands can be piped to what other commands.